elena19m/cloud-courses/website/docs/security/containers.md

 * `CONTAINER ID`
 * `NAMES`

-To connect to a container running in the backgrous, use the `docker exec` command along with the container ID or name selected using the `docker ps` command:
+To connect to a container running in the background, use the `docker exec` command along with the container ID or name selected using the `docker ps` command:

 ```
 student@lab-docker:~$ sudo docker exec -it a63ee06826a3 /bin/bash